Red Dragon Inn Review

 And I do enjoy the theme.
 Part of my frustration with the game is that I really want to like it more than I do.
 Slapping down cards over beers with friends is probably my most preferred style of gaming.
 There will be gamers who don’t find the faults I mentioned to be game-killing, and they’ll gleefully sink into the light roleplaying embedded into character/deck options.

 I’ve had too many dud sessions to give it a pass, even among those like me who should be in the game’s target audience.
 But there’s still merit here.

 Who Won’t Like This

 Those who don’t like take that won’t enjoy this.
 Also those who want to plan things out turns in advance.
-There’s some strategy here, but it’s also ultimately kind of arbitrary, and most of the strategy is at best reactionary.
+There’s some subtle strategy here, particularly with the more nuanced decks, but it’s also often just reactionary.

 Red Dragon Inn – Conclusions